The Priory Church is open each day for Mass and Private Prayer

 The normal weekday mass times changed on 9th January.
 Please see the Worship page for details.

 Mass for the Ascension of our Lord is on Thursday 26th May at 7:30pm, followed by a buffet and drinks.

 The lovely old church dedicated to St Mary and to St Blaise dates from the early twelfth century.
 From an entry in the Domesday Book we know that Boxgrove had the status of a parish and that a church existed here before the Norman Conquest.
 All traces of this have been obliterated by the Priory, which is the daughter house of the Abbey of Lessay in Normandy and the "grand-daughter" of the great Benedictine Abbey of Bec Helouin.
 A more detailed history is available elsewhere on this site.

 Please consider a donation

 The Priory Church sits in a delightful village in West Sussex, some 3 miles from the Cathedral City of Chichester and for over 900 years the villagers of Boxgrove have worshipped in this magnificent building.
-Its glory is still much in evidence in spite of losing the west end of the Priory during the Dissolution of the Monasteries in the reign of HM King Henry VIII.
+Its glory is still much in evidence in spite of losing the west end of the Priory during the Dissolution of the Monasteries in the reign of King Henry VIII.

 We hope that you not only enjoy this site but find the opportunity to visit us in person.